Skip to menu Skip to content Skip to footer

 Danish is a TEDx Speaker and delivered a TEDx Talk at TEDxBrisbane.
 He is also one of the youngest researchers ever from his centre at UQ to receive a PhD.

 Danish won the prestigious Career Development Fellowship at UQ, funded by the Australian Government.
 He received the coveted UQ Global Change Scholar Award and Future Leader Award.
 He won the Young Science Ambassador Award for the Wonder of Science Program in Australia to help promote a STEM culture in Queensland schools.
 He is a passionate science communicator and a double award winner at the Three Minute Thesis Competition (3MT®) at the UQ’s School of Civil Engineering level.
-His PhD research has been featured in several Australian magazines and has led him to win several scholarships, alongside his selection to present at well-reputed live science communication events.
+His PhD research has been featured in several Australian and international magazines and has led him to win several scholarships, alongside his selection to present at well-reputed live science communication events.
 Danish has published three high-definition UQ-branded Video Abstracts to communicate his research to the broader society and help maximise science outreach.
 Danish was interviewed by Inspiring Australia as part of Australia's National Science Week celebrations to help spark the interest of students in STEM education.
-He has successfully initiated cross-institutional research collaborations with world-leading national and international organisations and is an invited reviewer for various top-ranking scientific journals.
+He successfully initiated cross-institutional research collaborations with world-leading organisations and is an invited peer-reviewer for various top-ranking scientific journals and conferences.

 Danish currently works full-time as a Geotechnical Engineer in the Tunnels & Geotechnics Team (South Queensland Region) at GHD in the Australian industry.
 Previously, he worked as a full-time Lecturer in Geotechnical Engineering at UQ.
 He is passionate about helping to develop transformative civil and geotechnical engineering solutions through leading-edge research leveraging university-industry collaborations.

 Danish is a UQ Global Change Scholar and Green Office Representative.
 He is an accredited Mental Health First Aider and a UQ Mental Health Champion.
 He is also a certified Carbon Literate.
 Danish cares deeply about the environment and believes planet Earth is our most valuable asset.
-Outside work, he enjoys volunteering for sustainability and social initiatives, connecting with nature, and spending time at the beach.
+Outside work, he enjoys volunteering for sustainability, social initiatives, and science communication, connecting with nature, and spending time at the beach.

 Australian Geotechnical Industry Experience Highlights

-• Asset management, site inspections, construction quality assurance and compliance
+• Asset management, site inspections, construction quality assurance and compliance (QA and QC)

 • Dam inspections, monitoring, regulatory compliance and high-level reporting